codewizard-dt/use-form-hook/README.md

 ## Call `useForm` hook to expose the `Form` component

+Any child component of FormProvider will have access to the form logic.
+Just use the hook by calling `useForm`.
+It return an object, the most important part of which is the `Form` component.
+Render the Form component and provide an array of fields.

+There are defaults for the submit and respond properties.
+If you don't include them initially, the Form will console.log your data for you.

 ```tsx
 import { useForm } from "@codewizard-dt/use-form-hook";
 const ChildComponent = (props) => {